Criminal profiler Mike King shares lessons from the thin blue line

 New information can be collected.
 And so we look at those forms of evidence, which might be eyewitness accounts.
 It might be circumstantial things, like this assumption that it was a suicide.
 Well, if it was a decision made only on circumstantial evidence then is that really a strong stance to have?
 Because in policing, what we want to do is make decisions based on multiple forms of evidence, that we have circumstantial, but we maybe have physical evidence to support a theory, that we have eyewitness accounts, and that we have behaviours to look at.

-And you mentioned one of my favorite sleuths of all time at the very beginning Stan, you mentioned Sir Arthur Conan Doyle.
+And you mentioned one of my favourite sleuths of all time at the very beginning Stan, you mentioned Sir Arthur Conan Doyle.
 And if you remember his famous statement, “It's a capital mistake to theorise before you have all the facts, for insensibly, you spend all of your time bending and twisting the facts to meet your theory, rather than gathering facts and then creating a theory”.

 Stan Grant: So I want to take you to one fact that indeed may have shaped the nature of the investigation.
 This is a small town.
 It's a town that has its own history of racial issues.
 And the girl who went missing here is an Indigenous Australian.
 Someone who lived in an Indigenous community.
 It's a community and a town that over time had been segregated, and there were sometimes even hostile relations with the police.